mhatzl/mantra-wiki/5-Requirements/5-REQ-analyze.md

 All coverage entries point to existing traces with matching requirement IDs.

-### `analyze.validate.deprecated`: Requirements marked as deprecated exist

-All deprecated requirements point to existing requirements.
+### `analyze.validate.deprecated`: Deprecated requirements must not be in use

+Deprecated requirements must not be used in a project.
+This means that deprecated requirements must not be referenced by any traces, coverage, or reviews.

-### `analyze.validate.manual`: Manual reviews point to existing requirements
+### `analyze.validate.verify`: Verified requirements point to existing requirements

+- **Parents:** `analyze.validate`, `review.verify_req`

 All manually verified requirements point to existing requirements.